snikket-im/snikket-android/README.md

 steps to reproduce.
 Always mention whether you are running the latest Play Store version or the current HEAD.
-If you are having problems connecting to your XMPP server your file tranfer doesn’t work as expected please always include a logcat debug output with your issue.
+If you are having problems connecting to your XMPP server your file transfer doesn’t work as expected please always include a logcat debug output with your issue.
 (See above)